- Search The Registry

 In 1980, Baraka claimed to have overcome his hostility toward Jews.
 He wrote in "Confessions of a Former Anti-Semite," that he should be understood as an anti-Zionist.
 "Zionism is a form of racism.
 It is a political ideology that hides behind the Jewish religion and the Jewish people while performing its negative tasks for imperialism."
 As for Jews, he made it clear that the ones he approved of were those who weren't too Jewish.
-He praised "the movement among middle-class Jews to become straight up Americans," and said that "shedding their 'Jewishness' represents a progressive trend."
+He praised "the movement among middle-class Jews to become straight up Americans" and said, "shedding their 'Jewishness' represents a progressive trend."
 When Rutgers University denied him tenure in 1990, he criticized the tenure committee, denouncing its members as "Ivy League Goebbels," "white supremacists," and "powerful Klansmen," whose "intellectual presence makes a stink across the campus like the corpses of rotting Nazis."
 Baraka had a small, though memorable role in the 1998 film Bullworth.